 How Do LOSS Teams Work?

 Every LOSS team operates a little differently.
-The main structure of a LOSS team is for two to three on-call team members to provide immediate suicide bereavement support to loss survivors following notification from the Coroner’s Office.
-For most LOSS teams, these members are trained volunteers and typically include a behavioral health professional and trained suicide loss survivor following at least two years of recovery.
-All potential aspiring team members are interviewed to determine readiness to serve in this capacity.
+The main structure of a LOSS team is for two to three on-call team members to provide immediate or delayed suicide bereavement support to loss survivors following notification from the Coroner’s Office.
+For most LOSS teams, these members are trained volunteers and typically include a behavioral health professional and a suicide loss survivor (following at least two years of recovery).
+All aspiring team members are interviewed to determine readiness to serve in this capacity.
 Volunteers receive on-scene etiquette education so law enforcement can process scenes of death without interruption.

-When a death is determined to be a suicide, the coroner’s office will notify the LOSS team to respond to the scene.
-While the coroner’s office works the scene, the LOSS team will provide after-care, including informal peer support, resources, and service connection to those affected by the suicide.
-The resources provided will include two free sessions with a grief counselor (provided by the Awareness Network) and connection to local suicide loss support groups, as well as funeral homes and restoration services in the area based on need.
+When a death is determined to be a suicide, the coroner’s office will notify the LOSS team to respond.
+The LOSS team contacts the family and then conducts a visit to provide after-care, including informal peer support, resources, and service connection to those affected.
+The resources provided include access to two free sessions with a grief counselor (provided by the Awareness Network), connection to local suicide loss support groups, and restoration services in the area based on need.

 Following the initial response, the team will follow up with the suicide loss survivors (with consent) at regular intervals of one week, one month, three months, six months, and one year following their loss.
-Volunteers and/or a clinician will conduct these calls to determine suicidality, ensure connection to care, and provide additional support for the bereaved.
+Volunteers conduct these calls to determine suicidality, ensure connection to care, and provide additional support for the bereaved.

 Why are LOSS Teams Important?